Part IV Entry 76 of 84

 Orient your life toward meaning, continuity, and longer horizons.

 The belief that you can improve is not merely a motivational posture.
-It is a practical claim about how human development actually works.
+It is a practical claim about how human development often works when effort, feedback, conditions, and time are aligned.

 This matters because the alternative, the belief that your capacities are fixed at some level determined by talent or innate ability, is not neutral.
 It is not a humble realism that protects you from disappointment.
 It is a framework that makes deliberate development invisible, turns effort into evidence of inadequacy, and causes people to abandon precisely the challenges that would have produced the most growth.
 The stakes of getting this wrong are high.

-The case for growth begins with objective reality: human beings are constrained, but they are not static.
+Growth matters because constraint is real but not final.
+Human beings are constrained, but they are not static.
 Practice, feedback, repetition, environment, and honest correction change what a person can do.
-The golden rule adds a moral requirement: if you would not want others to freeze you at your current weakness, you should not freeze yourself or anyone else there either.
+Role reversal adds a moral requirement: if you would not want others to freeze you at your current weakness, you should not freeze yourself or anyone else there either.
 A growth mindset is not flattery.
 It is the disciplined belief that standards and development belong together.

 What Development Actually Requires